MWatkins87/Class_Project_Group_5/README.md

 3. Future development or code architecture that would make continued analysis more streamlined and productive

 - Future endeavors could expand the scope by encompassing a comprehensive analysis of all markets across the United States, offering a more extensive perspective on potential correlations.
 - Moreover, our examination was restricted to only six potential influences on the market, overlooking crucial factors such as mortgage rates, short-term rentals, housing construction starts, and properties owned by investors.
-The absence of accessible data, particularly at the city level and within the timeframe of our study, hindered the exploration of these additional variables.
+The absence of accessible data, particularly at the city level and within the time frame of our study, hindered the exploration of these additional variables.
 - Additionally, recent developments in the market, such as the Federal Reserve's actions to temper the housing market by increasing interest rates, have introduced significant changes.
 It's essential to recognize that adjustments in market variables often exhibit a lag in influence.
 Thus, it remains pertinent to monitor the impact of recent occurrences, such as population declines in many urban centers, on the real estate market.

 ### Results and Conclusions